Bee’s eye view of 2015 election manifestos

 The proposal to put the Natural Capital Committee on a statutory basis to hold the Government to account over sustaining natural resources is key to the NGO’s proposals and it is good to see the Committee mentioned in the manifestos of the three currently biggest parties.

-In addition, linked to the work of the NCC, the three biggest parties all commit to introducing a 25 year plan to recover nature, which sounds like a great step to take.
+In addition, linked to the work of the NCC, the three biggest parties all commit to introducing a 25-year plan to recover nature, which sounds like a great step to take.

 Money for Farm Wildlife

 Modern agriculture can be a hard place for pollinators to thrive.
 To create the space and conditions for agricultural wildlife to live needs financial support and this comes from the agri-environment payments that originate in the Common Agricultural Policy and are channelled through Countryside Stewardship agreements to land owners and managers.
-As it stands only 12% of farm subsidies are spent on agri-environment payments.
+As it stands, only 12% of farm subsidies are spent on agri-environment payments.
 This was lower than was hoped for, and Owen Paterson, the then Secretary of State, indicated that he intended to raise it to 15% of payments by 2018.

 Only the Labour and Green parties clearly commit to increase the environmental component of farm payments.
-Labour will improve biodiversity “by freeing up £150 million of Common Agricultural Policy funding” while the Greens say that “all farm payments should be designed to protect the soil, reduce flood risk, conserve wildlife, improve water quality, increase recreation and assist carbon capture.”
+Labour will improve biodiversity “by freeing up £150 million of Common Agricultural Policy funding”, while the Greens say that “all farm payments should be designed to protect the soil, reduce flood risk, conserve wildlife, improve water quality, increase recreation and assist carbon capture.”

-The Lib Dem position is less clear while they commit to “reforming” the Common Agriculture Policy and “supporting the development of environmentally sustainable solutions”, they also commit to “reducing the proportion of the EU budget spent on the Common Agricultural Policy”.
+The Lib Dem position is less clear.
+While they commit to “reforming” the Common Agriculture Policy and “supporting the development of environmentally sustainable solutions”, they also commit to “reducing the proportion of the EU budget spent on the Common Agricultural Policy”.

-Conservatives “will spend £3 billion from the Common Agricultural Policy to enhance England’s countryside over the next five years.” £3 billion represents the current 12% of farm subsidies extended until 2020, which is less than the 15% that Owen Paterson indicated should transferred from 2018.
+The Conservatives “will spend £3 billion from the Common Agricultural Policy to enhance England’s countryside over the next five years.” £3 billion represents the current 12% of farm subsidies extended until 2020, which is less than the 15% that Owen Paterson indicated should be transferred from 2018.

-If you live in Wales then you can also choose to vote for a party, Plaid Cymru, that boasts that it has “opposed the maximum transfer of funds” to deliver environmental objectives!
+If you live in Wales, then you can also choose to vote for a party, Plaid Cymru, that boasts that it has “opposed the maximum transfer of funds” to deliver environmental objectives!

 Planning and Wildlife Protection

-For pollinators and many other endangered species the destruction of sites through development remains a significant cause of declines and localised extinctions.
+For pollinators and many other endangered species, the destruction of sites through development remains a significant cause of declines and localised extinctions.
 Fixing this is important for sustaining wildlife and will require the most important sites to be protected from development.
 One complication is that while many think of brownfield sites as being ideal places to develop, in practice the definition of brownfield includes many sites that are key to conserving wildlife, but their wildlife importance is often not properly recognised in planning decisions (see this blog for more info).

-The only other reassuring mention of protected sites is in the Conservative Manifesto, they “will protect the Green Belt, and maintain national protections for Areas of Outstanding Natural Beauty, National Parks, Sites of Special Scientific Interest and other environmental designations.”
+The only other reassuring mention of protected sites is in the Conservative Manifesto.
+They “will protect the Green Belt, and maintain national protections for Areas of Outstanding Natural Beauty, National Parks, Sites of Special Scientific Interest and other environmental designations.”

-The UKIP approach is inherently worrying, with any step away from the carefully crafted and well established Habitats Directive being a high risk for wildlife, even so the UKIP manifesto seems to acknowledge that environmental protection is one of the aspects of EU membership that gets broad support “While we will abolish excessive and unnecessary regulations and directives, keeping those necessary to protect our environment, or replacing them with more appropriate controls, administered at national or local government level, will be a priority for us.”
+The UKIP approach is inherently worrying, with any step away from the carefully crafted and well established Habitats Directive being a high risk for wildlife.
+Even so, the UKIP manifesto seems to acknowledge that environmental protection is one of the aspects of EU membership that gets broad support “While we will abolish excessive and unnecessary regulations and directives, keeping those necessary to protect our environment, or replacing them with more appropriate controls, administered at national or local government level, will be a priority for us.”

-On brownfields the three biggest parties and the Greens are seeking to “unlock” it, develop it “first”, “prioritise” it and build on it as much “as possible”.
-The manifestos do not recognise the current problem with the definition of brownfield that means that crucially important wildlife sites get caught in the melee and destroyed – so it is impossible to know if the delivery of these intentions will result in an increase, or reduction, in the rate of loss of endangered bees, beetles and other bugs on brownfields.
+On brownfields, the three biggest parties and the Greens are seeking to “unlock” it, develop it “first”, “prioritise” it and build on it as much “as possible”.
+The manifestos do not recognise the current problem with the definition of brownfield.
+That means that crucially important wildlife sites get caught in the melee and destroyed – so it is impossible to know if the delivery of these intentions will result in an increase, or reduction, in the rate of loss of endangered bees, beetles and other bugs on brownfields.

-In addition the Green Party is proposing a Land Value Tax; this is potentially concerning for wildlife as depending on how it was done it could risk applying a strong economic force that would drive the development of sites in sought after locations, regardless of their ‘value’ to wildlife.
+In addition, the Green Party is proposing a Land Value Tax; this is potentially concerning for wildlife as, depending on how it was done, it could risk applying a strong economic force that would drive the development of sites in sought after locations, regardless of their ‘value’ to wildlife.

 UKIP’s dedication to brownfield development goes further than the other parties, committing to “remove the barriers to brownfield builds with the aim of building one million homes on brownfield sites by 2025” while introducing a range of incentives for developers and local authorities to develop on brownfields.
 The probability is that this approach would have a harmful effect on wildlife.

 One of the problems with the current planning system is the lack of a right of appeal on the basis of environmental harm.
 The developer can apply and appeal endlessly, but wildlife has no escape route, a single poor decision is terminal.
 A number of parties are proposing a limited form of third party appeal of planning decisions.
 Both the Greens and Lib Dems propose a “community right of appeal” linked to the compliance with the Local Plan – while not a solution, this is certainly a significant step towards a balanced planning system.
-Brown-banded carder bee (Bombus humilis), a Brownfield dweller © Steven Falk

 UKIP have a proposal on local planning democracy that is more dramatic, but probably less applicable to wildlife destruction; they will “Allow large-scale developments to be overturned by a binding local referendum triggered by the signatures of 5 per cent of electors within a planning authority area, collected within three months.”